 General

-A STA that transmits a PPDU can solicit different immediate responses for frames contained in the PPDU by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame, number of TIDs in the A-MPDU and the EOF field setting of the A-MPDU delimiter.
+A STA that transmits a PPDU can solicit different immediate responses for frames contained in the PPDU by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame, (#16198)PPDU format, number of TIDs in the A-MPDU and the EOF field setting of the A-MPDU delimiter.

 Responding to an HE SU PPDU or HE ER SU PPDU with an SU PPDU

-An HE STA that receives an HE SU PPDU or HE ER SU PPDU with an A-MPDU that includes MPDUs that solicits acknowledgment and that does not include a Trigger frame or a frame with TRS Control subfield, shall respond using an SU PPDU as follows:
+An HE STA that receives an HE SU PPDU or HE ER SU PPDU (#16943)carrying an A-MPDU that includes MPDUs that solicits acknowledgment and that does not include a Trigger frame or a frame with TRS Control subfield, shall respond using an SU PPDU as follows:

 If the A-MPDU includes only one MPDU and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to Normal Ack, or an Management frame that solicits acknowledgment, then the STA shall respond with an Ack frame.